 Effective January 1, 2013, the Hospital's individual Class A and Class B members, which are more fully described below, entered into an agreement with Orthopaedics-Indianapolis, Inc. (OI).
 The terms of the agreements provided that the Class A and Class B members exchanged their units of the Hospital for additional shares of OI, thereby, resulting in OI becoming the majority member in the Hospital.
 In connection with this agreement, the Hospital amended its Operating Agreement permitting the exchange of units and permitting OI to become a Class A member of the Hospital.
-The Hospital's Amended and Restated Operating Agreement also permits a new entity, APM Holdings, LLC, to become a Class A member; total Class A shares represent approximately 78.42%, which was \$23,281,852 and \$33,838,892 at December 31, 2016 and 2015, respectively.
+The Hospital's Amended and Restated Operating Agreement also permits a new entity, APM Holdings, LLC, to become a Class A member; total Class A shares represent approximately 78.42%, which was \$28,656,145 and \$23,281,852 at December 31, 2017 and 2016, respectively.
 The previous Class D member will continue to own 20% as a Class C member (a new Class of units) and an irrevocable trust established by the Hospital will own approximately 1.58% as a Class D member.
-The Class C member's equity was \$5,937,733 and \$8,806,331 at December 31, 2016 and 2015, while the Class D member's equity was \$469,081 and \$695,700 at December 31, 2016 and 2015, respectively.
+The Class C member's equity was \$7,453,615 and \$5,937,733 at December 31, 2017 and 2016, while the Class D member's equity was \$588,836 and \$469,081 at December 31, 2017 and 2016, respectively.
 Founding members of the Hospital will continue to hold a founding member's interest approximating 3% in the Hospital as Class B members as set forth in the Amended and Restated Operating Agreement.
-Total Class B members' equity was \$690,731 at December 31, 2015.
+Total Class B members' equity was \$569.478 at December 31, 2017.
 Classes A and B vote their respective ownership interest.
 The Class D member does not have a vote.

-The Class C member owns a 20% interest in the Hospital, including all economic attributes and assets owned and utilized by the Hospital.
-The Class C member is entitled to a single vote equal to 20% interest in all of the Hospital's issues other than issues related to the issuance or redemption of Class A units.
-The Class C member shares in a pro-rata share of the profits or losses of the Hospital except for those profits and losses attributed to the Southeast Surgery Center, LLC and/or the South Campus.
+The Class C member owns 20% of the Hospital's outstanding units, and is entitled to a single vote equal to 20% interest in all of the Hospital's issues other than issues related to the issuance or redemption of Class A units or any of the Hospital's solely owned subsidiaries.
+Effective May 1, 2016, the Class C member acquired from Class A members a 20% profits interest attributed to the South Campus for \$17,300,000.
+The purchase of the profits interest of the South Campus required the Hospital amended and restated Operating Agreement to prospectively provide for the change in pro-rata profit distribution.
+In connection with the purchase of the profits interest and the associated Amended and Restated Operating Agreement, the Hospital has certain call rights that provides the Hospital the right to repurchase the profit interest in the South Side Campus.
 Under the terms of the Class C units, for any reason, the Class C member may elect to require the Hospital to purchase the Class C units.
 Additionally, voting Class A members may elect to call the outstanding units.
 Such transactions will be based upon the then fair market value, as defined in the operating agreement.